Table of Contents

 H. pylori infection

 H. pylori infection is considered as one of the most common causes of peptic ulcer disease.
 The prevalence of H. pylori in complicated ulcers is less than that in uncomplicated ulcers.

 The use of nonsteroidal anti-inflammatory drugs (NSAID) is a common cause for the developing of peptic ulcer disease.
 They render the mucosa vulnerable to injury by disrupting the mucosal permeability barrier.
 Other risk factors, when accompanied with NSAID use, increase the risk of developing peptic ulcers; these factors include advanced age, female sex, history of a previous peptic ulcer, long-term use or high doses of NSAID and severe comorbid diseases.

-Smoking tobacco and drinking alcohol appears to increase the risk of developing peptic ulcer disease.
+Smoking tobacco and drinking alcohol appear to increase the risk of developing peptic ulcer disease.
 There is not enough evidence that the use of caffeine increases the risk of developing ulcers.